alf808/project4-portfolio-optimization/README.md

 1. Tested web page with 'gulp serve' to see temp page in action.

-1. Uploaded to live server the NON-optimized version and analyzed with pageSpeed.
+1. Uploaded to live server the NON-optimized version and analyzed with pageSpeed -- 28/100 for mobile and 30/100 for desktop
 ![image](documents/portfolio/mobile-NONoptimized.png)

 ![image](documents/portfolio/desktop-NONoptimized.png)